-1. Heat 1 tablespoon of olive oil in a sauté pan over a medium-high flame.
-Sauté the shallots and thyme until the shallots start to soften.
-Add the mushrooms, sprinkle with salt and sauté until they start to wilt and darken, about 5 minutes.
+Heat 1 tablespoon of olive oil in a saute pan over medium-high heat.
+Saute the shallots and thyme until the shallots start to soften.
+Add the mushrooms, sprinkle with salt, and saute until they start to wilt and darken, about 5 minutes.
 Turn off the heat, cover, and set aside to steam.

-2. Heat the remaining olive oil in a pressure cooker, or other pot, over medium-high heat.
-Sauté the onions until they start to turn transparent.
+Heat the remaining olive oil in a pressure cooker over medium-high heat.
+Saute the onions until they start to turn translucent.
 Add the rice and cook until you hear it start to click against the sides of the pan.
-Add the white wine and cook, stirring, until it is almost absorbed.
+Add the lemon juice and cook, stirring frequently, until it is almost absorbed.

 Add the stock and stir to mix.
 Lock the pressure cooker lid.
 When the pressure comes up, cook at medium-high pressure for 6 minutes.
 Use a timer for this or the rice will overcook.
 Take the cooker off the heat and run cold water over the lid to release the pressure and stop the cooking.
 (See Chef Tips if using an electric pressure cooker.)

-4. Remove the lid and put the rice back on the heat, uncovered.
-Bring to a simmer and beat in the butter and cheese.
-Stir in the mushrooms and all their juices.
+Return the pan to heat and bring back to a simmer.
+Stir in the butter and cheese until melted, then stir in the mushrooms and all their juices.
 Cook, stirring, 1 minute more or until the risotto looks creamy and the rice is al dente.
 Serve immediately.